PO Box 609 • Perkinston, MS 39573

 This campus is comprised of 120 acres of land located one and three-quarter miles north of U.S. Highway 90, midway between Gulfport and Biloxi.
 The award-winning architectural design of the building complex features 22 structures to include several landscaped courtyards.
 Covered walkways not only provide sheltered passage but also form a visual tie for the complex and carry utilities throughout the complex, including air-conditioning.

-The Business Building houses fifteen faculty offices, seven lecture rooms, a paralegal law library, and four computer labs.
+The Business Building houses fifteen faculty offices, seven lecture rooms, and four computer labs.

 The Music Building is actually three buildings.
 The smaller building contains the Music Department with studio offices, practice rooms, rehearsal hall, work room, storage room, and pottery studio.